fallahn/crogine/ModelConverter/readme.md

 # DEPRECATED
-Use the Model Viewer project instead, which is more feature-rich and works cross-platform.
+Use the editor project instead, which is more feature-rich and works cross-platform.
 This project is left here for reference.

 Model Converter